-Police will be engaged when there is real or perceived danger.
+Police will be engaged when there is real or perceived danger involving our students or campuses; see more on this in the "Threats of violence" section below.
 Administrators and staff will initiate safety protocols when incidents happen on campus, and facilitate communication with families, community groups and law enforcement when incidents involving students happen off campus.

 Families should speak with their children about basic safety measures when they are out in public and do not have a trusted adult nearby:

 - Stay away from strangers, do not talk to or take anything from them.